geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-03-31/meeting-transcript.md

 Uh, tiny corp has over $5 million in the bank.
 We've actually made money, uh,
 Comma finally paid us for the servers, so we actually have more money right now in our banks than what we raised.
-And if you want a tiny box V2, I have all the 5090s in pre-order.
+And if you want a TinyBox V2, I have all the 5090s in pre-order.
 You can buy one, send me a 25K wire, and then the orders that the wires come in is the orders that they will ship.
 We're looking at shipping the first ones in May.
 I feel comfortable doing that now that we have one.
 It has a 32-core Genoa chip, 192 gigs of RAM, four 5090s, two nice power supplies, the same four terabyte RAID array, a one terabyte boot drive.
 It's a great computer.
-And if you're looking for the best way to do machine learning at home for the best price for $25,000, you can buy a tiny box green V2.
+And if you're looking for the best way to do machine learning at home for the best price for $25,000, you can buy a TinyBox green V2.
 So you can order now and you can send the wire whenever, but the shipping order is the orders that the wires are received.
 If you place an order now and don't send the wire, I'm not going to cancel your order.
 I will just send you an email saying, hey, your box is in stock.